 In the context of baseball, 3D motion analysis can be used to study the intricate details of a pitcher’s throwing technique.
 By capturing the subtle nuances of each pitch, this technology can help identify any biomechanical issues that might be contributing to injury risk or suboptimal performance.

-Lire également : What’s the Role of Altitude Masks in Training for High-Elevation Competitions?
+A lire également : What’s the Role of Altitude Masks in Training for High-Elevation Competitions?

 The main advantage of 3D motion analysis lies in its ability to provide an objective, detailed assessment of a pitcher’s mechanics.
 This section explores how this technology can be used to identify risk factors contributing to injuries in pitchers.